eljlee/hb-Eventfull-project/README.md

 ![alt text](/static/readme_img/readme_event_page.png)

-They are also able to upload images to share with other users and to stay connected.
+They are also able to upload images to to the event page, sharing with other users and staying connected.
 <br>
 ![alt text](/static/readme_img/readme_pic_carousal.png)